malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 scp <username>@milou.uppmax.uu.se:/sw/courses/ngsintro/gatk/processed/MERGED.illumina.\* ./
 ```

-Because your UPPMAX user name is different than the user name on the local machine, you have to put your UPPMAX user name in front of the @ in the scp so that it knows you want to log in as your UPPMAX user, not as macuser.
+The <username> is your UPPMAX username.
 After the colon, we give the path to the files we want.
-The wildcard (*) character indicates that we want all the files that start with "MERGED.illumina".
+The wildcard (\*) character indicates that we want all the files that start with "MERGED.illumina".
-However, in this case, we need to add a backslash ('\') in front of the wildcard ('*').
+However, in this case, we need to add a backslash ('\\') in front of the wildcard ('\*').
 This is known as "escaping", because ordinarily your local shell would try to expand the wildcard in your local directory, but we want it expanded on the remote machine.
 The './' means copy the files to your current directory.

 It will prompt you for your UPPMAX password, then it should download four files.

-We will also want to load the vcfs into IGV, so you can look at what calls got made.
+We will also want to load the VCFs into IGV, so you can see your variant calls.

 ```bash
 scp <username>@milou.uppmax.uu.se:/sw/courses/ngsintro/gatk/vcfs/MERGED.illumina.\* ./
 ```

-Do the same thing for the vcf that you have created in your home directory.
+Do the same thing for the VCF that you have created in your home directory.

-By now, IGV should be launching.
 The first thing we want to do is make sure we have the right reference.
 In IGV, go to the popup menu in the upper left and set it to "Human 1kg (b37+decoy)".
-This is the latest build of the human genome (also known as GRCh37).
+This is the build of the human genome that corresponds to the reference we used when mapping and processing the reads (also known as GRCh37).

-Now, go under the Tools menu and selection "Run igvtools..."
+Now, go under the Tools menu and select "Run igvtools...".
 Change the command to "Count" and then use the Browse button next to the Input File line to select the BAMs (not the bai) that you just downloaded.
 It will autofill the output file.
 Now hit the Run button.
 This generates a .tdf file for each BAM.
-This allows us to see the coverage value for our BAM file even at zoomed at views.
+This allows us to see the coverage value for our BAM file even at zoomed out views.
 (We could also do this offline using a standalone version of igvtools.)

 Now close the igvtools window and go back to the File menu, select "Load from File..." and select your BAMs (not the .bai or the .tdf).